Associate Professor Eve McDonald-Madden

 Dr Zunyi Xie

-Zunyi is a remote sensing researcher of terrestrial ecohydrological systems.
-His PhD work focused on integrating GRACE observations with various other satellite data to study hydrological dynamics, ecological functions and their interactions under the impacts of hydroclimatic extremes.
-His current Postdoc project is developing a novel approach coupling remote sensing big data techniques (e.g. GEE) with socio-economic analysis and decision making to identify global ‘Uncontested lands’.
-Then building a cost-effective frame to prioritise their use for SDGs of renewable energy, poverty, food and conservation.
+Zunyi is a postdoctoral research fellow and his research uses novel applications of remote sensing, spatial modelling and time-series analysis to explore ecohydrological interactions and map environmental changes for improved management.
+His PhD work focused on integrating GRACE observations with various other satellite data to study hydrological dynamics, ecological functions and their interactions under hydroclimatic extremes.
+His current Postdoc project is developing a novel approach coupling remote sensing big data techniques (e.g. GEE) with socio-economic analysis and decision making to identify global ‘Uncontested lands’ for multiple SDGs of renewable energy, poverty, food and conservation.

 I am currently a PhD student at the University of Queensland supervised by Dr. Eve McDonald-Madden and Dr. Margaret Mayfield.
 My research is based on the ground that pollinators’ diversity is rapidly declining and one of the main factors is agriculture expansion.